schmidt1024/angular-beginners-workshop/README.md

 ## @Input

 By building a complex app it is necassary from time to time to pass informations between components.
 In Angular we can pass data from parent to child with input binding.
+We will use the @Input decorator for this.

 ## Practice